 Step 4.
-Lastly, click on the Windows Update tab and it will automatically scan for any update available on the current version of Windows installed on your computer.
+Lastly, click on the Windows Update tab, which will automatically scan for any update available on the current version of Windows installed on your computer.

-On the other hand, if you are still having issues with your computer and the BSOD error message still occurs, you can proceed to the next method below to try and fix the issue on Windows.
+On the other hand, if you still have issues with your computer and the BSOD error still occurs, you can proceed to the following method below to try and fix the problem on Windows.

 Method 2: Update Your Drivers

-The next thing that you can do to try and fix the IRQL blue screen of death error message is to update your device drivers.
-Your computer may have a faulty device driver or outdated device driver that’s causing the BSOD message.
+The next thing you can do to try and fix the IRQL blue screen of death error is to update your device drivers.
+Your computer may have a faulty network driver causing the BSOD message.

 To update your device drivers properly, follow the steps below to guide you through the process.

 Step 1.
-On your computer, press on the Windows Key + S and search for Device Manager.
+Press the Windows Key + S on your computer and search for Device Manager.

 Step 2.
-After that, click on Open to launch the Device Manager.
+After that, click on Open to launch it.

 Step 3.
 Now, click on one of your devices to expand it.

 Step 4.
 Lastly, right-click on your device driver and click on Uninstall Device.
-Follow the on-screen prompts to remove the device from your computer.
+Follow the on-screen prompts to remove the incompatible device drivers from your computer.

-After uninstalling your device driver, restart your computer and Windows will automatically install the proper driver for your device.
-Once done, repeat the process until you have updated all of your device drivers.
+After uninstalling your driver, restart your computer, and Windows will automatically install the proper driver for your device.
+Once done, repeat the process until all drivers have been updated and installed correctly.

 Method 3: Use System File Checker

-Now, the BSOD error message on your computer can also indicate that some of your Windows system files have a problem.
-Luckily, Windows has a built-in tool called System File Checker that scans your operating system for any missing or corrupted system files.
+The BSOD error on your computer can indicate that some of your Windows system files have a problem.
+Luckily, the Windows operating system has a built-in scanner that checks your operating system for any missing or corrupted system files.

 To use the SFC scanner on your computer, follow the steps below.

 Step 2.
-Now, click on Run as Administrator to launch the program with administrative permissions.
+Click on Run as Administrator to launch the program with administrative permissions.

 Step 3.
 Next, inside the Command Prompt, type sfc /scannow and hit Enter.